katerina7479/pypdflite/README.md

 Known issues:
-Fonts are printing perhaps too often, I think the function to check and pull existing fonts is not working.
+Fonts are printing in file maybe too often, I think the function to check and pull existing fonts is not working.
+Table method not written yet.
+Unittest coverage not complete.
+Comments not complete.